Dioscuri-Centre/quasilethal/README.md

 # quasilethal
-The code for the article "Evolutionary adaptation is facilitated by the presence of lethal genotypes" by Viktoryia Blavatska and Bartlomiej Waclaw, arXiv:2301.07599 [q-bio.PE]
+The code and data files for the article "Evolutionary adaptation is facilitated by the presence of lethal genotypes" by Viktoryia Blavatska and Bartlomiej Waclaw, arXiv:2301.07599 [q-bio.PE]

+# plots_for_the_paper_final.nb

+This is a Wolfram Mathematica notebook which re-creates all figures from the paper.
+Created and tested on Mathematica 13.0.
+See the comments in the notebook for how to run it.
+Sub-folders contain data files which the notebook uses for plotting.
+The files have been generated using C++ programs described below.

 # directed_evolution_trajectories_both_models.cpp